KenzieAlyce/media-organizer/README.md

 * Help recall past series/media usage
 * Where it was purchased/where it's located
 * Social media-bond over media type
-People frequently access a variety of media content (books, music, movies, games) from an ever larger variety of sources.
-It can be difficult to keep track of where you've accessed it, where it's stored, and to always remember what you've seen or purchased.
-This application would create a simple way for users to keep track of all their media consumption and all the media they own in type and location.

 ## User Story
 ```md